yanghengtang/tp/docs/UserGuide.md

 ### Editing a remark of an appointment : `remark_a`

-You can edit an appointment's remark in the system, such as appointment notes or follow-up details.
+Allows you to edit the remark of a specified appointment in the system.
+The appointment's remark is usually used to record any comments the doctor would like to note for that particular appointment.

 Format: `remark_a INDEX [r\REMARK]`